TerrellV/messengerbot/README.md

-# messengerbot
+# Messengerbot
-Messenger bot for facebook page
+It interacts with people through Facebook's Messenger platform.
+Individuals can open a chat with the page to interact with the bot.

 ### Steps for running the bot

-These steps are going to make the assumption that your local server is running on port 3020.
-You should change this number depending on the port your local server is running.

-provided ngrok is installed and added to the PATH variable and nodemon is installed globally
+These directions require that ngrock is installed and added to the PATH variable.
+Also, nodemon must be installed (in my case it's installed globally).
+Feel free to install it locally if you prefer.
+If that is the case, you must install it specifically via npm. ```sh npm install nodemon ```

-1. Start ngrok </br>
+1. Start ngrok
+    ```sh
-`ngrok http 3040`
+    ngrok http 3040
+    ```

-2. Start local app </br>
+2. Start local app
-`nodemon devapp.js`
+    ```sh
+    nodemon devapp.js
+    ```

-3. Copy and paste the url with the /webhook path in required field on facebook's app dashboard </br>
+3. Copy the https url that ngrok generates with the /webhook route at the end.</br>
-  **Example Domain:** https:34reb62es.ngok.io/webhook
+   Every time a new url is generated you must copy it and register it in the apps facebook dashboard.
+Once in the app dashboard navigate to messenger > webhooks </br>

+   **ex** `https:34reb62es.ngok.io/webhook`